mwhickson/tuipod/README.md

 ## Features

-* discover podcasts through iTunes-based search
+- discover podcasts through iTunes-based search
-* play podcast episodes directly from source
+- play podcast episodes directly from source
-* pause podcasts during play
+- pause podcasts during play
-* *more (still in development)*
+- *more (still in development)*

 ## Installation and Running

 You must:

-* have Python installed
+- have Python installed
-* have `pip` installed (if not included with Python)
+- have `pip` installed (if not included with Python)
-* Use:
+- Use:
-  * a virtual environment
+  - a virtual environment
-  * or, install Python modules from your environment (e.g. apt repository)
+  - or, install Python modules from your environment (e.g. apt repository)
-  * or, use `--break-system-packages`
+  - or, use `--break-system-packages`

+*If you are using Windows, you may need the **Visual Studio Build Tools** to build `miniaudio` during the `pip` install.*

 ```bash
 $ git clone https://github.com/mwhickson/tuipod.git